CLASSES & ENSEMBLES

 This is a low-pressure friendly environment and students may choose to attend just to observe and learn—performing is NOT required.
 However, everyone is encouraged to bring their instrument in case they want to jump in!
 Piano/keyboards, drums, microphones, and guitar amps are provided.

-To get the most out of the workshop, students should be familiar with the following concepts: major keys up through 4 sharps (C, G, D, A, E) and 2 flats (F, Bb) in concert pitch, basic knowledge of the I/IV/V chords, optional knowledge of dominant 7th chords, and optional knowledge of minor pentatonic scales and blue scales.
+Performing students should be familiar with the following concepts: major keys up through 4 sharps (C, G, D, A, E) and 2 flats (F, Bb) in concert pitch, basic knowledge of the I/IV/V chords, optional knowledge of dominant 7th chords, and optional knowledge of pentatonic scales and blue scales.

 This is an ongoing series of individual dates and includes varied topics and song material, based on group experience, interests, and aptitude.
 New students are encouraged to participate, even without attending prior dates.
 Interested students should contact their FWSoM instructor to register for the next workshop date!